 2. Access to money

 A small amount of the local currency plus credit card/travel card.
-First reason is that there is a good chance that the airline will misplace your baggage for a short (or long) period.
-Secondly, this makes like easier when you arrive if you have to pay for a visa or taxi.
+The first reason is that there is a good chance that the airline will misplace your baggage for a short (or long) period.
+Secondly, this makes life easier when you arrive if you have to pay for a visa or taxi.
 You don’t have to think about getting access to funds, you can just get straight to exploring!

 3. Copy of your itinerary/return flights/hotel address

 Immigration/Passport control officers may want to see a copy of your return flights and you will need to write the hotel address on your entry form.

 If you have 1, 2 and 3 all else can be bought but for comfort I recommend the following items also go with you on the plane.

 To fill out that entry form.
 Often these are given on the plane and if you have a pen you can get it done before you get off and then skip ahead of the people who are standing writing on each other’s backs at passport control.
 Also, a great way to make friends with your seatmates if you are travelling alone – I often get asked to borrow my pen then we chat until the plane lands.

 On cheaper airlines, you need to bring your own entertainment.
 The great news is now we have plenty of options in gaming devices, e-readers and downloadable shows for binge watching.